Congrats, we serve your area!

-Who would have thought bottled water would be so complex?
-There are so many types available that it is easy to become confused and overwhelmed when trying to decide which is best for you.
-But, never fear, we are here to help you become familiar with this terminology and make a wise choice for yourself, your family and your employees.
+Purified, spring, distilled, reverse osmosis, mineral, sparkling – oh my.
+Who would have thought bottled water would be so complicated?
+There are so many types available that it is easy to become confused when trying to decide which is best.
+Never fear, it is actually very simple.

+Surely, you are familiar with the label spring water but, what is an artesian spring?
 The term artesian comes from Artois, a province in France where such wells were first used (thank you dictionary.com).
-It is really a fancy term for a simply perfect natural phenomenon.
+It is really a fancy term for a perfect natural phenomenon.

 The short answer is free-flowing.
-Springs become artesian when the water flows to the surface naturally without the aid of a pump.
-These types of springs seem to defy gravity but in reality, the water is being forced out by the pressure that has built between two impermeable surfaces.
+Springs become artesian when the water flows to the surface without the aid of a pump.
+These types of springs seem to defy gravity.
+But, in reality, the water is forced out by pressure built between two impermeable surfaces.

-Water flows down a decline into a porous substance such a rock, sand or gravel.
-Surrounding the porous substance is rock or other material so hard that the water cannot escape through it to reach ground level.
-This combined with the flow of water creates pressure that is only released when it finds an escape.
+Water flows down a decline into a porous substance such as rock, sand, or gravel.
+Surrounding the porous substance is more rock or other material so hard that the water cannot escape and reach ground level.
+This, combined with the flow of water, creates pressure that is only released when it finds an escape.
 In our case, the escape is a well.
-Some artesian springs even rise above ground level without any man-made assistance at all.
+Some artesian springs even rise above ground level without any man-made help.

-The attraction to artesian spring water comes from the natural filtering caused by traveling at high pressure through the porous surface.
-This is not only mother nature’s pre-filtering of the water but, it also picks up beneficial minerals along the way.
-Those minerals contribute to refreshing tasting water, lacking flatness.
-I would even go as far as saying that artesian spring has a “body” to it almost like legs produced by good red wine.
+The attraction to artesian spring water is filtering.
+When the water travels at high pressure through the porous surface, it serves as a natural filter.
+This is mother nature’s pre-filtering and it picks up beneficial minerals along the way.
+Those minerals contribute to refreshing tasting water that lacks flatness.
+Those minerals contribute to refreshing tasting water that lacks flatness.
+I would even say that artesian spring water has “body” like legs produced by good red wine.

 Our very own Distillata artesian spring is a protected source in Kent, Ohio.
-This spring has produced our most popular line of water that can be purchased in a variety of sizes including 1, 2 1/2, 3, and 5-gallon bottles.
+You can learn more about the Distillata Artesian Spring here.
+This filtered, fresh spring water is available in a variety of sizes including: